Discovering new drugs with help from Darwinian principles

-Category: Climate Hits: 4Our body must constantly defend itself against bacteria and viruses.
+Category: Climate Hits: 7Our body must constantly defend itself against bacteria and viruses.
 It generates millions of different antibodies, which are selected to recognise the enemy and trigger the best possible immune response.
 Scientists use these antibodies to for therapeutic purposes to target proteins and disrupt their harmful.
 However, identifying the small molecules that will form the basis of the drug is a long and tedious process.
 Chemists have now developed a technique inspired by the theory of Darwinian evolution: amplifying the best combinations and generating diversity allows biology to find solutions to new problems.

 Read more https://www.sciencedaily.com/releases/2021/12/211206112958.htm